Performance and Efficiencies

 - Fiscal Year 2015 1st Quarter Report

 The following financial information illustrates PVTA’s operating budget for the current fiscal year, or the funding allocated to delivering service on a daily basis.
-The information has been approved by the PVTA Advisory Board and covers July 1, 2016 through June 30, 2017.
+It has been approved by the board and covers July 1, 2017 through June 30, 2018.

 PVTA Operates at a zero ($-0) Deficit Budget.
 The Revenue equals the Expenditures.